 How and why (and if) changes in the value of films takes place once they are incorporated into the establishment of a meta-archive (or once they are incorporated into an archive or that orders its parts by resembling the ‘institution of their importance?)

 If found footage use is a kind of remembering, an active type of memorialising operation what happens if footage is placed, or planted, contrived or artificial?
 How will it be taken up, collected, reused, remembered, altered?
+Even if objects/artefacts are contrived as archival, it cant stop them distributing and engaging with society.

 _______